Microsoft - Reinstall/update problem Windows device driver

 2. In Device Manager look through and open the relevant device category to reveal the affected driver.
 This may show a yellow exclamation mark or some other marking indicating it is not functioning properly.

-3. Right click the affected driver and choose “Uninstall” in the context menu and follow the prompts to uninstall.
-Do not check any checkbox to remove software unless you already have a copy of the driver software to reinstall.
+3. Right click the affected driver, then choose Uninstall in the context menu and follow the prompts to uninstall.
+If it appears do not any checkbox to remove software unless you already have a copy of the driver software to reinstall.

 4. When uninstallation if complete restart the computer or click Action > Scan for hardware changes to trigger reinstallation.